-This road is not named for some reason, but large signs and specific turn lanes let you know the specific lane for access to either Harrah’s or the Venetian’s self-parking garage.
+This road is Krueger Drive, although there is not a street sign for it for some reason, but large signs and specific turn lanes let you know the specific lane for access to either Harrah’s or the Venetian’s self-parking garage.

 Once you are on this unnamed road, stay in one of the two far left lanes, as the right lane will take you to the Venetian parking area.

-At a fork in the road (see the Google Street view photo above), you’ll have the option of going straight, to the Harrah’s valet and/or hotel registration, or staying left, to the self-parking area.
+At a fork in the road, you’ll have the option of going straight, to the Harrah’s valet and/or hotel registration, or staying left, to the self-parking area.

 If you’re wanting to park yourself, staying in one of the left lanes will very shortly have you at the entrance to Harrah’s self-parking garage entrance, which will be on your right.